Scottish Equitable PPI Claim

 Scottish Equitable PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Scottish Equitable.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Scottish Equitable, and this was not revealed to you at the point of sale, then you would be due compensation from Scottish Equitable.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Scottish Equitable, and this was not demonstrated to you at the point of sale, then you would be due compensation from Scottish Equitable.